jhartman00/TicTacToe/README.md

-# Tic Tac Toe Ai - Easy, Medium, Hard
+# Tic Tac Toe A.I. - Easy, Medium, Hard

-In order to learn more about recursion, I decided to build my own Tic Tac Toe Ai.
+In order to learn more about recursion, I decided to build my own Tic Tac Toe A.I.
 Sadly, it isn't possible to guarantee a win in Tic Tac Toe, you can however guarantee a tie.

-This program has 3 different "AI's":
+This program has 3 different settings:
-- Easy plays the game by picking a random space and filling it in with their mark.
+- The easy setting has the computer play the game by picking a random space and filling it in with their mark.

-- Medium plays the game by winning if it can (two spaces in a row or space in the middle) or by blocking the opponent if they are about to win (two spaces in a row or space in the middle).
-If neither of these conditions are met medium plays in a random available space.
+- The medium setting has the computer play the game by winning if it is able to (two spaces in a row or space in the middle i.e X_X, XX_, _XX) or by blocking the opponent if they are about to win (two spaces in a row or space in the middle i.e O_O, OO_, _OO).
+If neither of these conditions are met the medium setting has the computer play in a random available space.

-- Hard plays the game by picking 1 of the available spaces and simulating every possible game from that point.
+- The hard setting plays the game by picking 1 of the available spaces and simulates every possible game from that point.
+The hard setting does this for every spot available and then picks the space that has the most strategic value.
+The hard setting then plays its mark in that space.

-It does this for every spot available and then picks the space that has the most strategic value.
-It then plays their mark in that space.
+<p>In order to learn more about recursion, I decided to build my own Tic Tac Toe A.I. with three different levels:</p>

 ## Authors